HazyResearch/deepdive/examples/spouse/readme.md

 ## 2. _Labels_: Distant Supervision
 In this section, we'll use _distant supervision_ (or '_data programming_') to provide a noisy set of labels to supervise our candidate relation mentions, based on which we can train a machine learning model.

-We'll describe this in three basic steps:
+We'll describe two basic categories of approaches:

-1. Loading secondary data for distant supervision
+1. Mapping from secondary data for distant supervision
-2. Mapping to our dataset
-3. Other heuristic rules for distant supervision
+2. Using heuristic rules for distant supervision

+Finally, we'll describe a simple majority-vote approach to resolving multiple labels per example, which can be implemented within ddlog.

-### 2.1 Generating and Loading the Distant Supervision Data
+### 3.1 Mapping from Secondary Data for Distant Supervision
+First, we'll try using an external structured dataset of known married couples, from [DBpedia](http://wiki.dbpedia.org/), to distantly supervise our dataset.
+We'll download the relevant data, and then map it to our spouse candidate mentions.

+#### Extracting \& Downloading the DBpedia Data
 Our goal is to first extract a collection of known married couples from DBpedia and then load this into the `spouses_dbpedia` table in our database.

-#### Extracting the DBpedia Data
 To extract known married couples, we used the DBpedia dump present in [Google's BigQuery platform](https://bigquery.cloud.google.com).
 First we extracted the URI, name and spouse information from the dbpedia `person` table records in BigQuery for which the field `name` is not NULL.
 We used the following query: